 Known as Senior Project FRESH/Market FRESH (SPF/MF), the program offers a free coupon booklet to each qualifying participant that can be used to purchase unprocessed Michigan-grown produce at any of the farmers markets or roadside stands in Michigan that display a “Senior Project FRESH/Market FRESH” sign.
-Each coupon booklet contains ten $2.00 coupons.
-Each booklet is valued at $20.00.
+This year, each coupon booklet contains five $5.00 coupons.
+Each booklet is valued at $25.00.

 Farmers Markets in Otsego County:

-8 a.m. – 1 p.m.
+9 a.m. – 1 p.m.